Fashion

 He responded that it wasn’t just a reference to Atlanta or the South, but more of a tribute and reverence to one of the most revolutionary and popular music groups of all time, Outkast.

 Outkast frontmen Andre 3000, right, and Big Boi reunited and perform before a sold out enthusiastic crowd at the Counterpoint Music & Arts Festival at Kingston Downs.
-(Akili-Casundria Ramsess/Special to the AJC)
+(Akili-Casundria Ramsess/AJC 2014)

 Outkast frontmen Andre 3000, right, and Big Boi reunited and perform before a sold out enthusiastic crowd at the Counterpoint Music & Arts Festival at Kingston Downs.
-(Akili-Casundria Ramsess/Special to the AJC)
+(Akili-Casundria Ramsess/AJC 2014)

 André 3000 and Big Boi have not only influenced genres of music but also societal norms by simply giving the world lyrics, laughter and authenticity to express ourselves not only in dance and rap but also in personal style.